tryscer/flock/flock-music.md

 ​	“Alright, sorry, sorry!”
 ​	The crowd moves past us.
 Someone shouts “You can’t stop the music!” and people around us call back “You can’t stop the music!”
 Someone else walks by carrying a sign saying BLACK MUSICIANS ARE THE BACKBONE OF THE MUSICAL INDUSTRY IN THESE UNITED STATES!
 ​	“Nice,” Eleanore tells her.
 “Pithy.”
-​	Police officers stand like a wall around the theatres around.
+​	Police officers stand like a wall around the theatres.
 Next to the Hippodrome, two policemen are handcuffing a black boy in his Sunday bests.
 One of the policemen has his baton out and the other has his foot on the boy’s back.
 The boy is crying.
 ​	Someone shouts, “Music is our right!”
 ​	I shout back with the crowd: “Music is our right!”

-==meeting the trumpeter for the seven tops==
+​	Cindy says, "I don't think we're in the right place, Barry."
+​	"It must be," says Eleanore.
+"We're on Second street."
+​	"And?" says Tim.
+​	"It's called the Deuce?" says Eleanore.
+"God, man."
+​	Up ahead, a man with in a green suit is walking with the protesters, holding a sign and chanting along.
+He's wearing a red fez.
+I go up to him.
+​	"Let my people sing!" he shouts.
+The crowd chants along, all around us, "Let my people sing!"

-​
+​	"Hi!"
+I say.
+​	"No crime by one man shuts down the whole land!" he shouts with the crowd.
+​	"You're a Seven-Top," I say.
+"Aren't you?"
+​	"'Kookie' Mason, Trumpeter extraordinaire, at your service, young lady."
+​	"I'm sorry your show got canceled," I say.
+"I'm a friend of Babatunde.
+I was wondering if you know--" ​	Mr. Mason curses and spits.
+"You're a *Pillars* fan?"
+​	"Now that you mention it, I guess that's what I am," I say, as surprised as anybody.
+​	"Look at what they did, young lady.
+Look around."
+​	Around, about five or six hundred angry people are marching, shouting; policemen are standing on alert; the theatres are shut.
+​	"Did they do all this?"
+I ask.
+​	"Kookie" Mason moves on with the crowd.

+I go back to the group, standing next to a barbershop ("SCOT'S BARBARSHOP -- Men $1.5"); Tim is deep in conversation with a couple of black kids.
+​	"Haven't seen you at the shows," one kid tells him.
+"Too chicken to come?"
+​	"Hey Pete, forget about that for a second," Tim says.
+"Where are all the shows?"
+​	"There were some troubles at Strawberry Hill up north, at the fair," says Pete.
+"And the police decided to shut down the Deuce for the whole day!"
+​	"It's collective punishment!" says the other kid.
+​	"We won't let you shut us down!" the crowd cries.
+​	"That's disgusting!" says Eleanore.
+"Come on, guys, let's march with them!"
+​	"Hey, you're alright," says Pete.
+​	"I can't believe it," I say.
+"I can't believe it.
+After all this trouble..."
+​	"What show did you have tickets for?" says one.
+"The Coasters?"
+​	"I wish," says Cindy.
+"It's the Steam Pillars."
+​	"Cindy!"
+I yell.
+This whole day feels like a long tease.
+​	"Who are they?" says Pete.
+​	"They're..."
+Tim starts.
+"They are an integrated band, if you know what I mean."